 If you’re a business owner with employees and an office, then you have a number of additional decision points.
 For example, whether your country of residence will tax your foreign source income, the cost and quality of labor, availability of English speaking workers, payroll and other taxes, costs of office space and equipment, and the list goes on.

-In between the retiree and the is the perpetual traveler or location independent web mogul running a one man shop.
+In between the retiree and the is the perpetual traveller or location independent web mogul running a one man shop.
 Most of our mobile clients are bloggers, affiliate marketers, and Amazon book or product sellers.

-These perpetual travelers have an advantage over traditional business operators.
+These perpetual travellers have an advantage over traditional business operators.
 They can keep moving, never spending more than 183 days in any one country, and not considered tax residents of any nation.
 In most cases, this means their income is not taxable by any State.

-In an ideal world, a traveling internet pro would spend time in both of my top pics for world’s best city for expats.
+In an ideal world, a travelling internet pro would spend time in both of my top pics for the world’s best city for expats.
 This is what I do, which is how I came to the conclusion that these are the best of the many cities I’ve lived in and worked from.

 So, let’s get to it.
 The world’s best city for retired expats is Guanajuato, Mexico.